forta-network/docs/docs/Forta-for-Metamask.md

 The Forta Snap for MetaMask is a plugin that automatically scans the addresses in a user’s pre-signed transaction against Forta’s database of known scammers.
 Based on the results, the plugin will display a “high-risk” or “low-risk” warning message to the user. .
 Some of the scam types covered by the Forta Snap include:

-    * Ice phishing
-    * token impersonation
+    * Token impersonation
-    * pig butchering
+    * Pig butchering
-    * gas minting
+    * Gas minting
-    * sleep minting
+    * Sleep minting
-    * hard and soft rug pulls
+    * Hard and soft rug Pulls
     * NFT wash trading

 2. What is Forta?
 Forta is the largest network of security intelligence in Web3.
 The network provides real-time intelligence about scams, exploits and other suspicious activity to 100+ teams, including DeFi protocols, centralized exchanges, Web3 wallets, security tools and crypto compliance platforms.